tolauwae/phd-thesis/src/oop/oop.typ

 In essence, each primitive will extend a hidden transfer object with the necessary information, and when the debugger sends the invoke message, it will serialize the constructed transfer and include it in the message.

-\Cref{fig:transfer} shows the implementation of both transfer functions for the subscribe action.
+@oop:transfer shows the implementation of both transfer functions for the subscribe action.
 The left side of the figure, shows how the server must transfer state to the client, and the right side how the client must perform the action and return the state changes to the server.

-Consider first the server, the #emph[def\_to\_client] macro defines the transfer function for the subscribe action, which in our semantics is used in the #smallcaps("step-client") rule.
+Consider first the server, the #emph[def\_to\_client] macro defines the transfer function for the subscribe action, which in our semantics is used in the _step-client_ rule.
 Since the transfer is created right before the action should be performed, it can easily look at its arguments on the stack.
 The subscribe action only relies on the topic string in WebAssembly, so the transfer only needs to sync this slice of memory.
 This can be done with one of the primitives we provide to help with the state synchronization, in this case #emph[sync\_memory].